tikimcrzx/Shop/README.md

 This is a example project for a e-ccomerce

+## Tools
+- [Make](https://www.gnu.org/software/make/manual/) use run project and manager envirotments variables sets keys and more

 ## Dependencies
 - [go-chi](https://github.com/go-chi/chi) - Router package
 - [go-chi-cors](https://github.com/go-chi/cors) - Cors Configuration